pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+## Day 1090 Three Years of Code

+Today is my three anniversary writing code, time to celebrate, I remember when I start in this journey, I had a bad job, not money, not dreams, not direction in my life, but now I have all of these things and more.
+I have a good life, it's all for the code, thank you.

 #### Day 1089 Thinking in Chaos

 This of thing in Chaos Engineer, it's a headache to try to build your software always thinking in availability, if you achieve build software with this discipline well are you a good programmer.